m4niak/addtechuser/README.md

 # addtechuser
-Add tech user with permissions to crontab
+Add tech user with permissions to crontab - Ansible

 How to use: